Navin-2305-dev/Neural-Network-model/README.md

 🎓 Department of Artificial Intelligence and Data Science
 Sri Sairam Engineering College
 💡 Passionate about AI, ML, and deep learning

----

-## 🪪 License
-This project is licensed under the **MIT License** — feel free to use and modify for educational purposes.